-Please do not be at all concerned if I repeatedly forget your first or last name or the different role or country you played as I have taught over 14,000 undergrads at U of T (1987-1991), Carleton University (1991-1995) and Western (1995-2016) over the last nearly quarter-century.
-You must simply trust that I will remember your face and that I will ensure I have taken down your 'number' during classes.
+Please do not be at all concerned if I repeatedly forget your first or last name or the different role or country you played as I have taught nearly 15,000 undergrads at U of T (1987-1991), Carleton University (1991-1995) and Western (1995-2016).
+You must simply trust that I will remember your face and during class discussions and that my assistants will record your contributions during Simulations.